frychicken/TestingEmojiPack/animation/readme.md

-I use gif atm but it does not look very good.
-You can use pdf file in ```/psd/``` to generate mp4 or whatever you want.
+You can use pdf file in ```/psd/``` to generate video files or whatever you want.

+gif does not have the best quality

 snap.gif has white background because it looks awful without background.